 - Providing digital workplaces for the intelligent enterprise: A German cable company, Norddeutsche Seekabelwerke (NSW), launched a major project to institute design thinking across functional boundaries, to produce innovative new applications.
 Within two weeks, the teams hashed out requirements to build an operations dashboard application that supports managers to take action.
 Finance leaders and top executives have ready access to a graphical overview that shows them where the whole business stands economically.
 It lets them drill down into planned and actual costs and revenues in an intuitive user interface adaptable to their roles.

 - Enabling new differentiating business solutions: As part of an Australian organization’s evolution to a mature protection and education hub, Taronga Conservation Society partnered with SAP to implement a cloud-based platform for delivering new ways of supporting its core processes, including finance, procurement, payroll, and human resources.
 They developed a mobile application to unify and simplify the employee experience, improving employee engagement on incidents and notifications.
 Employees are now getting visibility into incidents and notifications, which was not the case before this project.

 SAP provides an open business platform, optimized for the SAP landscape, across the major hyperscalers, as a managed service with built-in accelerators.
 These accelerators address developer productivity, connections to SAP and non-SAP systems, and pre-built content that understands the context of SAP applications.
 Compare this to building from the ground up on a hyperscaler – devoid of acceleration!
-You can achieve faster time to value with SAP Cloud platform, without the worry of looking to a specific hyperscaler to get the job done.
+You can achieve faster time to value with SAP BTP, without the worry of looking to a specific hyperscaler to get the job done.